In France, 62,000 students are homeschooled every year. Photo credit: Sushiman/Shutterstock / Sushiman

 Homeschooling is already very regulated.
 In addition to the declaration that must be made at the beginning of the school year, an inspector carries out at least one individual check of the child every year from the 3rd month after the declaration of instruction by the parents.
 This survey is mandatory and is renewed every two years until the child turns 16.
 “The family must be informed in writing about the purpose and methods of this check.
 However, the date and place of the inspection are not necessarily communicated to the family”, the texts specify.
 There the child performs exercises and if the results are bad, a second check is organized.
 In case of further failure, Dasen may ask parents to register their children in the school within 15 days of notification.

-There are other sanctions.
+There are other penalties.
 Thus, if the choice of home education is not declared to the state services, the family is punished with a fine of 1500 euros.
 People who refuse to enroll their child in school after failing the educational test twice, are sentenced to 6 months in prison and a 7,500 euro fine.

 Homeschooling: an education that comes at a price

 If the instruction does not necessarily have to respect the National Education program, it should nevertheless allow each young person to obtain the knowledge that corresponds to his level.
 To help them in their mission, parents have access to numerous online resources such as those published by CNED, Les Cours Legendre, Cours Sainte-Anne, École Ker Lann… Useful documents… but costly.
 Estimate between 900 and 2250 euros for all the necessary documents for a complete education depending on the level of the child at Cours Legendre.
 At CNED, fees range from 800 to 1050 euros per year.
-As for Cours Saint-Anne, prices range from more than 800 euros in primary school to nearly 2,000 euros in high school.
+As for Cours Saint-Anne, prices range from more than 800 euros in primary school to almost 2,000 euros in high school.